redrabbyte/spendapp/README.md

 balances kept side by side, debt simplification, receipts, push notifications, and a full audit trail with revert.

-> **Breaking change from the unencrypted version.** Group data is now sealed
-> under keys derived from each member's password, which the server never sees,
-> so there is nothing that could read the old rows and re-seal them.
-There is
-> no migration: wipe the old install and start fresh. `deploy/README.md` has
-> the teardown.

 ## Features

 - **End-to-end encrypted** — expenses, payments, comments and receipt images